Grief & Loss Counseling & Therapy

-And others of us yet still, experience an intractable grief that outlives the mourning period of customary sadness.
-In art, there’s a concept that is analogous to persistent grief that is referred to as “negative space”.
+The concept of negative space in art is analogous to persistent grief.
 Negative space denotes the background or empty space that bounds the focal point, or subject, of a painting or a photograph.
-For people with intractable—or “complicated” grief—all rooms that they inhabit become blurred by negative space, such that the absence of a particular person or circumstance becomes the focus… and they struggle—not because of a conscious lack of effort—to shake their feelings of profound and pervasive emptiness.
+For people with intractable—or “complicated” grief—all rooms that they inhabit become blurred by negative space, such that the absence of a particular person or circumstance becomes the focus… and they struggle to shake their feelings of profound and pervasive emptiness.

 Is Death The Only Event That Qualifies As A “Grieve-Able” Loss?

 No. And, the answer may be broader than you’d initially imagine.
 Grieve-able losses may include:

 - The Death of a Loved One – the loss of a parent, spouse, child, relative, or friend; even the death of someone whom you knew only peripherally can unsettle you to your core–especially when the person passes suddenly, before their time, or you admired many of their best qualities